-AncientPages.com - On August 10, 1675, the foundation stone of the Royal Greenwich Observatory in London, England is laid.
+AncientPages.com - On August 10, 1675, the foundation stone of the Royal Greenwich Observatory in London, England, was laid.

 In 1675, King Charles II laid the foundation stone of the Royal Observatory, Greenwich.
-It had been created by Royal Warrant from the King on 22 Jun 1675.
 The building was designed by Sir Christopher Wren (who was also a Professor of Astronomy).

+John Flamsteed was appointed as the first Astronomer Royal.
 Construction was finished the following year.
-John Flamsteed was appointed as the first Astronomer Royal.
-Its primary uses were very practical—using astronomy for navigation and timekeeping by determination of star positions.
+Its primary uses were efficient—using astronomy for navigation and timekeeping by determination of star positions.

 In 1767 the observatory began publishing The Nautical Almanac, which established the longitude of Greenwich as a baseline for time calculations.

-This led in part to the international adoption (1884) of the Greenwich meridian as the Earth's prime meridian.
+It led partly to the international adoption (1884) of the Greenwich meridian as the Earth's prime meridian.

-The Royal Observatory, Greenwich (known as the Royal Greenwich Observatory or RGO) is an observatory situated on a hill in Greenwich Park, overlooking the River Thames.
-It played a major role in the history of astronomy and navigation, and is best known as the location of the prime meridian.
+The Royal Observatory, Greenwich (known as the Royal Greenwich Observatory or RGO), is an observatory situated on a hill in Greenwich Park, overlooking the River Thames.
+It played a significant role in the history of astronomy and navigation and is best known as the location of the prime meridian.

-At that time the king also created the position of Astronomer Royal, to serve as the director of the observatory and to "apply himself with the most exact care and diligence to the rectifying of the tables of the motions of the heavens, and the places of the fixed stars, so as to find out the so much desired longitude of places for the perfecting of the art of navigation."
+At that time, the king also created the position of Astronomer Royal to serve as the observatory's director.
+He also applied" himself with the most exact care and diligence to rectify the tables of the motions of the heavens, and the places of the fixed stars, to find out the so much desired longitude of places for perfecting the art of navigation."

 He appointed John Flamsteed as the first Astronomer Royal.
-The building was completed in the summer of 1676 and often called "Flamsteed House".
+The building was completed in the summer of 1676 and is often called "Flamsteed House."